Beausoleil Island

 Beausoleil Island; Île Beausoleil; is an 8 km long island in the municipality of Georgian Bay, District Municipality of Muskoka in Central Ontario, Canada.
 The island is named after Louis Beausoleil, an American born Metis settler whose 1819 homestead stood at the island's southern tip.
 The name of the island in the Wyandot/Huron/Wendat language is Skiondechiara which means "The land to appear floating afar".
 The name of the island in the Anishinaabemowin language is variously Pamedenagog, Baamidoonegog or Epenmindaagoog meaning “rocky place floating about the mouth of a river”.

+In the early 19th century the island was called Prince William Henry Island.

 Located in the Thirty Thousand Islands in Georgian Bay on Lake Huron, it is the largest island in Georgian Bay Islands National Park and is the only place in the park where camping is allowed.
 Beausoleil Island is also part of the Georgian Bay Littoral (also called the Georgian Bay Biosphere Reserve) UNESCO Biosphere reserve.

 Natural history

-Beausoleil Island is a refuge for the Eastern Massasauga rattlesnake, the only venomous snake in Ontario.
+Beausoleil Island is a refuge for the eastern massasauga rattlesnake, the only venomous snake in Ontario.
 On sunny days, Georgian Bay's cobalt waters form a striking counterpart to the light blue of the sky, the pinkish rocks of the Canadian Shield, and the dark green of the park's famous windswept pines.
 The Fairy Lake and Cambrian Trails, in the north of the island, offer especially striking views of these natural features.

 Northern Beausoleil Island's characteristic bedrock and wetland environment is rich in many species and is a major breeding area for amphibians, turtles and snakes.
 Southern Beausoleil Island's hardwood and mixed forests are good representations of regional woodland communities.